google/eng-practices/review/reviewer/looking-for.md

 are affected by the change) and developers (who will have to "use" this code in the future).

-Mostly, we expect developers to test CLs well-enough that they work correctly by the time they get to code review.
+Mostly, we expect developers to test PRs well-enough that they work correctly by the time they get to code review.
 However, as the reviewer you should still be thinking about edge cases, looking for concurrency problems, trying to think like a user, and making sure that there are no bugs that you see just by reading